VitaChien/COMP90042_2026/README.md

 | 3.2  | Score full pipeline on dev | `outputs/dev_predictions_cnn_bilstm_multihead_final.json` |
 | 3.3  | Predict on the test set | `outputs/test_predictions_cnn_bilstm_multihead_final.json` |

-**Approximate runtime on a Colab T4:** BM25 build ~10 min · cross-encoder training ~50 min ·
-retrieval over the 3 splits ~40 min (train is the slow one) · classifier training a few min.
-Plan for ~1.5–2 hours end to end.

 ---

 ## 4. Outputs